Hydrometallurgy

 Most gold plants around the world are required by law to destroy cyanide and metal cyanide complexes in their tailings, prior to discharge from the metallurgical site into the tailings dam.
 Many plants destroy the cyanide in a contained area within the metallurgical site, to minimise the exposure of wildlife, particularly birds, to these toxic solutions.

 Experience and CFD backed design enable us to optimally size the agitator to best suit the chosen process specifically the applications with demandingly high gassing rates.
-At the heart of the solvent extraction plant are the primary pump mixers and secondary mixers.
-Depending on the chemical content of the pregnant leach solution stream, stainless steel, titanium or special non-metallic lined wetted parts are used.

 Process slurry from adsorption tanks discharges by gravity into the Cyanide Detox Feed Box and is distributed to the Cyanide Detox Tanks prior to it being sent to a tailings pond.
 The tanks are mechanically agitated with the use of Mixtec’s custom impellers specifically designed for gas dispersion applications.

-Cyanide Destruction can be achieved in many ways.
-In order to achieve our client’s process results, we disperse the gas being introduced into the process.
-The volume of gas can be substantial, requiring the use of Mixtec’s HA736 and HA724 impellers.
-The standardised, HA736 has been specifically designed for high pumping rates required for cyanide destruction.
 Although there are many ways cyanide destruction can be achieved, the use of agitators is a preferred standard amongst many plant designers.
 This is an area where Mixtec specialises in and adds significant value through tried and true design procedures accompanied with an impressive installation list of some of the largest cyanide detox agitators in the world today.

 Bacterial oxidation

 This biohydrometallurgical process also known as biological leaching and its variations were developed for pre-cyanidation treatment of refractory gold ores or concentrates.
 It comprises contacting refractory sulfide ROM ore or concentrate with a strain of the bacterial culture for a suitable treatment period under an optimum operating environment.
-The bacteria oxidize the sulfide minerals, thus liberating the occluded gold for subsequent recovery via cyanidation.
+The bacteria oxidise the sulfide minerals, thus liberating the occluded gold for subsequent recovery via cyanidation.

 There are quite some challenges for mixing equipment in this application.
 The slurry in reactor is both corrosive and abrasive.
 This is why rubber lined or austenitic stainless steels will not be a suitable solution.
 The steel grade (usually lean duplex, duplex or super duplex steels) is selected according to the acidity and the temperature of the mixed environment.

 The other challenge is possible flooding of the impellers.
 Usually, large volumes of air are introduced to the slurry.
-If not properly evaluated and designed, the impellers might easily get flooded canceling out the mixing effect of the agitator.
+If not properly evaluated and designed, the impellers might easily get flooded cancelling out the mixing effect of the agitator.
 This is why Mixtec is well known for its gas handling impellers.

 Mixtec’s Biological Leaching certified HA736 is the ideal choice for this application.
 Mixtec has produced various agitators for the largest biological leach plants.
 The design functions of our efficient impeller system for biological leach application include: